Trekking guide from Inawashiro Tozanguchi (Trailhead) to Mt. Bandaisan

 • *Regardless of the cage size, we may have to reject your pet ride subject to pet/cage conditions or at the discretion of the lift operators.

 Mt.
-Bandaisan, Mt.
+Bandai, Mt.
 Akahaniyama, and Mt.
-Kushigamine watching over Numanodaira moor
+Kushigamine viewed from Numanodaira moor

 Thunberg's fleabane

-It is the most accessible trailhead to reach by cars and trains.
-Car parking for 2,000 vehicles are available.If you have a camper van, we also recommend to spend the night at RV park.
+Inawashiro Tozanguchi is the most accessible trailhead to reach by car and train.
+Parking for up to 2,000 vehicles is available.If you have a camper van, we also recommend spending the night at our RV park.

 Inawashiro Tozanguchi route

-Show in a bigger map ←You can check other trailheads and trekking routs.
+Show bigger map ←You can check other trailheads and trekking routes.

 Trailheads Overview of trailheads Access Car parking capacity

 Inawashiro Tozanguchi trailhead The most popular trekking route to Mt.
-Bandaisan to enjoy alpine plants around you and Inawashiroko Lake below your eyes <By car> Head for Inawashiro Ski Resort from Inawashiro Bandai Kogen IC of the Tohoku Expressway or the National Route 115 or Prefectural Highway 7.
-Car parking of the Inawashiro Ski Resort is available.
+Bandaisan to enjoy neing surroudned by alpine plants while looking out upon Inawashiroko Lake below. <By car> Head for Inawashiro Ski Resort from Inawashiro Bandai Kogen IC off the Tohoku Expressway, National Route 115 or Prefectural Highway 7.
+Parking at Inawashiro Ski Resort is available.

 <By taxi> About 1,500 yen (3.5 km) from JR Inawashiro Station to Inawashiro Ski Resort